ds009/viai18n-loader/Readme.md

 # Demo
-* if you want see the demo, you can download viai18n-loader.zip 1.This example is based on nuxt.js, You can customize your own / 项目基于nuxt搭建 2.npm install   // 下载依赖
+* if you want see the demo, you can download viai18n-loader.zip 1.This example is based on nuxt.js, You can customize your own 2.npm install
-3.npm run dev   // 运行
+3.npm run dev